mun-tonsi/debian-vagrant-osticket/README.md

 Runs over http instead of https to avoid installing certs and keys.
 Avoids using any production ssh keys.
-Has a process to disable all email account checking.
+Has a process to disable all email account checking. (yet to be implemented)

 Might look at this [Mailhog](https://github.com/geerlingguy/ansible-role-mailhog) if needing to test emails being sent.